Shaobin-Jiang/Panogram-Demo/README.md

 ## Acknowledgement

-This piece of work would not have been possible without the reference to the program [Panogram](https://github.com/panogram/panogram) by [Andrej Griniuk](https://github.com/andrej-griniuk) and (Christopher Michaelides)[https://github.com/christopher-michaelides].
+This piece of work would not have been possible without the reference to the program [Panogram](https://github.com/panogram/panogram) by [Andrej Griniuk](https://github.com/andrej-griniuk) and [Christopher Michaelides](https://github.com/christopher-michaelides).